fibo/algebra/gh-pages/index.md

     y = new R(-2);
 ```

-Here, *r* value is the result of x multiplied by y.
+The value *r* is the result of x multiplied by y.

 ```
 var r = x.mul(y);